nils-holmberg/scom-pol/src/project.md

 ## Research technology

-AIML in swedish language context, web portal with language models, collaboration with lund humanities lab
+AIML in swedish language context, web portal with language models, collaboration with lund humanities lab.
+Distinguish between tech as methods and tech as platform features (object of study).
+Moderation robots.
+Communication

-Moderation robots

-communication

 # Litterature review